yudho/logistics-transport-sc-forecast-workshop/instructions.md

 Now find this folder "nyc-taxi-trips" inside the bucket, and you should find "tts.csv" inside.
 Select that file and click "Choose".

 For the IAM Role, select "Enter a custom IAM role ARN" and paste "arn\:aws\:iam\:\:\<AWS account ID\>\:role/ForecastToS3".
-Replace \<AWS account ID\> with the 12 digits account ID located on the top right corner as shown in the picture below
+Replace \<AWS account ID\> with the 12 digits account ID located on the top right corner as shown in the picture below. **Important**: Please note this ARN on your local file to be reused later on.

 ![Forecast IAM Role](assets/pictures/forecast-iam-role.png "Forecast IAM Role")

 Click "Start" orange button to start importing the data to Forecast.

 ### B.3 Create RTS Dataset
 After importing the TTS (Target Time Series), let's also import RTS (Related Time Series) that we have.

-From the Forecast Dataset group UI console, click the dataset group name we have just created.
+If you were redirected to the Forecast main UI, click the "View dataset groups" orange button.
+From the Forecast dataset group UI console, click the dataset group name we have just created (nyc_taxi).
 Click "Datasets" on the left menu.
 Then click "Upload dataset" orange button.
 Select "RELATED_TIME_SERIES" and click "Start import"

 Details:
 - Dataset name: related_time_series
 - Frequency of your data: 1 hour

 Add attribute by clicking on "Add attribute button" with name "day_hour_of_the_week" and type is "string".

 Rearrange the attribute by dragging so that the order will be:
 1) timestamp
 2) item_id
 3) day_hour_of_the_week